MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/onboarding-test-plan-for-enterprises-Audio-Conferencing.md

 #### Testing resource requirements

->   **Tip**
+> [!TIP]
 > Below is an example of testing resource requirement template that you can
 > use to document the different types of resources required to support your
 > testing phase.

+[//]: # (Is it okay that this example talks about Calling Plans?)

 | Resource type | Resources required                                           | Resource description |
 |---------------|--------------------------------------------------------------|----------------------|